Learn in the Classroom, Lab and the Field

 - Pre-Veterinary: For students who plan to go on to veterinary school.

-Biology Programs at UM-Flint
+Wildlife Biology Programs Curriculum at UM-Flint

-Students who wish to continue their studies can pursue UM-Flint’s Master of Science in Biology.
+Students who wish to continue their studies can pursue UM-Flintโsย Master of Science in Biology.

 Scholarships for Wildlife Biology Majors